The Causes of Hair Loss

 Generally the hairs are a few millimeters in length immediately following the procedure.
 Once transplanted, the new hairs sometimes give the appearance of growing but in actuality are just being thrust out.
 Within a 2-3 week period, almost all of the newly transplanted hairs will have shed.
 Approximately three to four months following this initial shedding, the new growth of hair begins.
-To help expedite this waiting period and promote the growth of these news hairs, Dr. Leonard provides two weeks of complimentary laser therapy as well as our Copper Chemist Moisturizing Spray for all of his hair transplant patients.
+To help expedite this waiting period and promote the growth of these news hairs, Dr. Leonard and Dr. Lopresti provide two weeks of complimentary laser therapy for all of their hair transplant patients.

 When will the hair to start to grow?